bbrownekianda/docs/platform/form_designer2.md

 # Form Designer

-Kianda **Form** **Designer** provides an intuitive interface where you can quickly start building **forms** for any use case.
-Forms are an important component of any process, they might be used as stages of a process and could be made active individually or at the same time (parallel forms).
+Kianda **Form** **Designer** provides an intuitive interface where you can quickly start building **forms** for any business use case.
+Forms are an important component of any process.
+They might be used as a stage of a process and can be made active individually or at the same time (parallel forms).

 There are 3 key principles to consider when working with forms: